trepidacious/paths-scala-js/README.md

 [Paths.js](https://github.com/andreaferretti/paths-js) is a library to generate [SVG paths](http://www.w3.org/TR/SVG/paths.html), allowing you to create your own charts using a functional and testable API.
 Paths.scala.js is the binding of Paths.js for [Scala.js](http://www.scala-js.org/).

+This is an updated fork based on [csar's fork](https://github.com/csar/paths-scala-js) to update versions, in particular to scala 2.12.4 and scala-js 0.6.21.

 Documentation
 -------------